 And honestly, I can’t blame them.
-After clicking through to the article accompanying the tweet and, thankfully, confirming that me or my book was not referenced in the piece, I gave it a quick read and noticed just how unnecessary the tweet’s claim was.
+After clicking through to the article accompanying the tweet and, thankfully, confirming that me and my book were not referenced in the piece, I gave it a quick read and noticed just how unnecessary the tweet’s claim was.

 While the author shouldn’t be the only one placed at fault for this—at many magazines and media organizations, including ones I’ve written for, article authors are unlikely to be writing their own headlines—they continued to push the 4:00 a.m. idea throughout the piece and, assuming they didn’t write the headline themselves, the article’s content was all the ammunition the headline writer needed to create it.